Lewisian complex: Langevat and Leverburgh metasediments

 These two belts of metasediments flank the South Harris igneous complex, and form the largest outcrop of such rocks in the Outer Hebrides.
 Radiometric dating has shown these metasediments to be of Paleoproterozoic age, similar to the rocks of the Loch Maree Group.
 The relationship between these metasediments and Scourian gneisses remains unclear.

 Outer Isles fault zone

 This fault zone stretches the entire length of the Outer Hebrides, a distance of about 200 km, dipping 20°–30° to the ESE.
 The fault rock within the fault zone shows a long and complex history of movement with the development of fault breccia, mylonite and pseudotachylite, indicating faulting at a wide range of crustal levels.

-Lewisian inliers within the Moine
+Lewisian inliers within the Morar Group and Loch Ness Supergroup

-Despite the multiple reworking that has affected Lewisian-like gneisses within the Moine they show evidence of a common history, although with some important differences.
+Despite the multiple reworking that has affected Lewisian-like gneisses within the metasediments of these two sequences, they show evidence of a common history, although with some important differences.
 The largest, the Glenelg-Attadale inlier, shows evidence of eclogite facies metamorphism within both of the tectonically juxtaposed units that make up the inlier, thought to be associated with crustal thickening during a Paleoproterozoic event at about 1.7 Ga and the Grenvillian orogenic event respectively.